TIMARA: TIMARA Studios

+Renovations

+In 2017, the TIMARA studios were fully renovated and expanded.
+In this expansion, TIMARA added a makerspace with vinyl and laser cutters, a 3D printer, sewing machines, soldering stations, and other related tools.
+The makerspace serves as a classroom and research lab, focusing on themes including computer aided design, digital fabrication, electronics, electronic textiles, sound art installation, and new interfaces for musical expression, among others.

+These renovations also included the addition of TIMARA's Performance Technology Lab (PTL), a classroom and multipurpose venue for installations and performances.
+Originally known as the TIMARA Gallery, the space was upgraded into the PTL in the early 2020s with the addition of a theatrical light and sound grid, a wraparound curtain, and green screens.
+The grid allows for flexible speaker, projector, and light placement to broaden the creative potential of the space.

 Alles Machine

 The Bell Labs Digital Synthesizer, better known as the Alles Machine or Alice, was an experimental additive synthesizer designed by Hal Alles at Bell Labs during the 1970s.
 The Alles Machine, the world's first digital additive synthesizer, used 72 computer controlled oscillators whose output was mixed to produce a number of discrete "voices."
 Only one full-length composition was recorded for the machine, before being acquired by TIMARA in 1981.
 Several commercial synthesizers based on the Alles design were released during the 1980s, including the Atari AMY sound chip.